liquidprompt/liquidprompt/README.md

 * The "sudo" feature is disabled by default as there is no way to detect if the user has sudo rights without triggering a security alert that will annoy the sysadmin.
+* When creating a new VCS repository, the related information will not appear until a directory update: either by reloading the prompt (e.g. `source ~/.bashrc`) or by changing the current directory out and back (e.g. `cd .. ; cd -`).

 ## Authors